abtion/abtion-block-library/README.md

 2. Update the plugin version in `abtion-block-library.php`.

+3. Update the plugin version in `package.json`.

-3. Update changelog file `CHANGELOG.md` with relevant information.
+4. Update changelog file `CHANGELOG.md` with relevant information.

-4. Push the changes.
+5. Push the changes.

-5. Tag new version in github: In the root of abtion block library run this command:
+6. Tag new version in github: In the root of abtion block library run this command:

 ```bash
 git tag v1.1.0